gousiosg/github-mirror/README.md

 * Mirror the Github API event stream and follow links from events to actual data to gradually build a [Github index](http://ghtorrent.org/)
-* Create a queriable metadata index for a specific repository
+* Create a queriable metadata database for a specific repository
 * Construct a data source for [extracting process analytics](http://www.gousios.gr/blog/ghtorrent-project-statistics/) (see for example [those](http://ghtorrent.org/pullreq-perf/)) for one or more repositories

 ## Components